manuh-L/manuh-L/README.md

 ## Hello 👋
-´$ whoami \n </kbd>
+$ whoami \n </kbd>
 I'm Manuel, Infrastructure guy obsessed with automation "Infra as Code"......
-DevOps wannabe?´
+DevOps wannabe?
 <!--
 **manuh-L/manuh-L** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.